-One of the most attractive features of a Self-Directed Solo 401k is the Checkbook 401k Loan feature.
-The loan proceeds can be used to finance anything you’d like and the interest payments are made to yourself.
-In fact, SD401k loan interest can be viewed as a way to make backdoor contributions – beyond the contribution limits – to your Solo 401k tax advantaged retirement accounts.
-Once paid to the your 401(k) plan, those funds will grow either tax-deferred or tax-free.
+Checkbook 401k Loan Interest Payments can be viewed as a way to make backdoor contributions – beyond the Solo 401k contribution limits – to your Checkbook Solo 401k tax advantaged retirement accounts.
+Once those interest payments are paid to your Solo 401(k) plan or QRP, those funds become additional plan assets that can be invested tax-free.

-Can I borrow money from my Self-Directed Solo 401k Plan?
+Can I borrow money from my Self-Directed Solo 401k Plan or QRP?

 Yes, you can take a loan from your Checkbook Solo 401K Plan – provided you adhere to the IRS rules and that such loan is permitted by your Solo 401K Plan Documents.
 You must follow the rules for Solo 401(k) loan limits, Solo 401(k) loan interest rates, and Solo 401K loan repayment schedule.